-- if he timely elects and remains eligible for continued coverage under COBRA, the health insurance premiums that we were paying on behalf of Mr. Nestro and his covered dependents prior to the date of termination, until the earliest of (i) 12 months following termination, (ii) the date Mr. Nestro becomes eligible for substantially equivalent insurance in connection with new employment or self-employment, or (iii) the date Mr. Nestro ceases to be eligible for COBRA continuation coverage; and - a cash payment for any unvested company matching contributions in Mr. Nestro's account under our 401(k) plan.
+- severance payments equal to his then applicable base salary for a period of 9 months paid in instalments on our regular payroll dates: - a discretionary lump sum bonus payment equal to the target bonus that he would have been eligible to receive for the year in which the termination occurs, which will be paid when we otherwise pay annual bonuses, so long as that date is no later than March 15th the following year in which the termination occurs; provided, however, if the termination occurs within three months prior to or 12 months following a "change in control" transaction (as defined in the employment agreement), then Dr. Soller will be entitled to receive a discretionary lump sum bonus payment equal to the maximum target bonus that he would have been eligible to receive for the year in which the termination occurs; - if he timely elects and remains eligible for continued coverage under COBRA, the health insurance premiums that we were paying on behalf of Dr. Soller and his covered dependents prior to the date of termination, until the earliest of (i) 12 months following termination, (ii) the date Dr. Soller becomes eligible for substantially equivalent insurance in connection with new employment or self-employment, or (iii) the date Dr. Soller ceases to be eligible for COBRA continuation coverage; and - a cash payment for any unvested company matching contributions in Dr. Soller's account under our 401(k) plan.

-In addition, if Mr. Nestro's employment is terminated by us "without cause" or by Mr. Nestro for "good reason" within three months prior to or 12 months following a "change of control" transaction, all unvested stock options and other stock awards for our common stock held by Mr. Nestro as of immediately prior to the termination date will accelerate in full.
+In addition, if Dr. Soller's employment was terminated by us "without cause" or by Dr. Soller for "good reason" within three months prior to or 12 months following a "change of control" transaction, all unvested stock options and other stock awards for our common stock held by Dr. Soller as of immediately prior to the termination date would accelerate in full.